 SAFETY & RISK MANAGEMENT PRACTICES WITHIN THE AUSTRALIAN OUTDOOR ADVENTURE INDUSTRY: INLAND WATER PADDLE-CRAFTThis post is part of a series of related articles on the outdoor adventure tourism industry and also safety & risk management practicesOver the past decade, the Australian outdoors community has been working on developing the ‘Australian Adventure Activity Standards’ (Australian AAS).
 The [...]

-HOW TO BECOME AN OUTDOOR ADVENTURE GUIDE: A CAREER PATH GUIDEHave you ever dreamed of working in the great outdoors as an Outdoor Adventure Guide or an Outdoor Instructor.* Do you hold an active interest in adventurous activities?* Do you have a strong passion for working the outdoors in all types of weather conditions?* Do you [...]
+HOW TO BECOME AN OUTDOOR ADVENTURE GUIDE: A CAREER PATH GUIDE TO WORKING IN THE GREAT OUTDOORSHave you ever dreamed of working in the great outdoors as an Outdoor Adventure Guide or an Outdoor Instructor.* Do you hold an active interest in adventurous activities?* Do you have a strong passion for working the outdoors in [...]

 SAFETY & RISK MANAGEMENT SERIES: Challenge Ropes Course & Zip Line Construction[This post is part of a series of related articles on the outdoor adventure tourism industry and also safety & risk management practices]Challenge ropes courses are facilitated outdoor adventure programs that offer individuals the opportunity to participate in a group of activities that involve physical, mental and [...]